 Yes, the use of Azax can cause diarrhea.
 It is an antibiotic which kills the harmful bacteria.
 However, it also affects the helpful bacteria in your stomach or intestine and causes diarrhea.
 If you are experiencing severe diarrhea, talk to your doctor about it.

-Q. How long does Azax takes to work?
+Q. How long does it take Azax to work?